1943time/inkdown/docs/en/problem.md

 ## html rendering

-Qingshi uses a pure rich text editing mode, and does not support directly writing and rendering html code for the time being, and will add code snippets to render html in the future
+Bluestone uses a pure rich text editing mode, and does not support directly writing and rendering html code for the time being, and will add code snippets to render html in the future